kuzzleio/documentation-old/src/api-documentation/controller-auth/create-my-credentials.md

 }
 ```

-Create credentials of the specified `<strategy>` for the current user.
-The credentials to send depends entirely on the authentication plugin and strategy you want to create credentials for.
+Create the current user's credentials for the specified `<strategy>`.
+The credentials to send will depend on the authentication plugin and the authentication strategy.